jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

         Weapon.AmmoType2 "Clip"; //Clip is still used as reserve ammo Weapon.AmmoGive2 20; //the weapon will give some reserve ammo when picked up }

-    States
+    // This defines a custom version of the A_WeaponReady function
+    // that will block the ability to reload if the player
+    // doesn't have any reserve ammo, or if their magazine
+    // is already full:
+    action void A_WeaponReadyReload(int flags = 0)
     {
-    Ready:
-        PISG A 1
+		// Check that ammo1 (magazine) is lower than maxamount
+        // and ammo2 (reserve ammo) is above ammouse1 (the amount
+        // of magazine ammo used for firing): if (invoker.ammo1.amount < invoker.ammo1.maxamount && invoker.ammo2.amount > invoker.ammouse1)
 		{
-            int flags; //this defines an integer number
-            // Check that ammo1 is lower than maxamount and ammo2 is above 0:
-            if (invoker.ammo1.amount < invoker.ammo1.maxamount && invoker.ammo2.amount > 0)
-            {
-                // If true, set flags to WRF_ALLOWRELOAD, which is a A_WeaponReady() flag
+			// If true, add WRF_ALLOWRELOAD to the flags,
+            // which is a A_WeaponReady() flag that allows
-                // that allows using the Reload state sequence: flags |= WRF_ALLOWRELOAD;
+            // using the Reload state sequence:
+			flags |= WRF_ALLOWRELOAD;
 		}
 		// Pass the resulting value to A_WeaponReady
 		// (which will be either 0 or WRF_ALLOWRELOAD):
 		A_WeaponReady(flags);
     }

+    // This defines a custom function that in a loop takes
+    // 1 ammo from reserve and adds 1 ammo to the magazine,
+    // until either the reserve is empty ot the magazine
+    // is full:
+    action void A_MagazineReload()
+    {
+        // Loop this while ammo2 is above 0 AND ammo1 is
+        // less than maximum:
+        while (invoker.ammo2.amount > 0 && invoker.ammo1.amount < invoker.ammo1.maxamount)
+        {
+            TakeInventory(invoker.ammo2.GetClass(), 1); //take 1 of AmmoType2
+            GiveInventory(invoker.ammo1.GetClass(), 1); //give 1 of AmmoType1
+        }
+    }

+    States
+    {
+    Ready:
+        PISG A 1 A_WeaponReadyReload;
         Loop;
     Fire:
         PISG A 4 A_JumpIfNoAmmo("Reload"); //if PistolMagazine ammo is 0, jumps to Reload instead of playing the animation